cics-nd/structured-gpflow/README.md

 # structured-gpflow #

-Implements a variety of Gaussian process models exploiting the "structured" assumption that one has inputs that ae formed as a Cartesian product as well as a kernel that is separable so that one may decompose the associated kernel matrices as Kronecker products for a representation that is computationally efficient in terms of both time and memory.
+Implements a variety of Gaussian process models exploiting the "structured" assumption that one has inputs that are formed as a Cartesian product as well as a kernel that is separable so that one may decompose the associated kernel matrices as Kronecker products for a representation that is computationally efficient in terms of both time and memory.